Recreational diver training: Training topics

-Scuba training for younger people
+Scuba training for minors

 Most training agencies have minimum ages for diving and often restrict younger children to snorkeling.
 BSAC allows 6-year-olds to train for the "Dolphin Snorkeller" grade.

 From the age of 8 years old PADI has the "SEAL Team program" and SSI have "SCUBA Rangers" which teach diving in shallow swimming pools.
 PADI allows 10-year-olds to do the full Open Water Diver course.
 They are called "Junior Open Water" divers.
 There are restrictions on their depth and group size when diving.
 Also they must dive with their parents or a professional.
 When they reach the age of 12 they can dive with a qualified adult.
 Over 15 they are considered capable of diving with others of the same age or above.

-BSAC allows 12-year-olds to do the full entry level diving course - the Ocean Diver course.
+BSAC allows 12-year-olds to do the full entry-level diving course - the Ocean Diver course.
 This qualification has no restrictions for the young diver, but individual branches of BSAC are free to set their own minimum age for branch membership.

-The Society for Pediatric Sports Medicine (German: Gesellschaft für Pädiatrische Sportmedizin) has developed a consensus statement on the subject of children's diving in the 'Children's Diving' working group, which was presented to the public as the 'Eisenacher Erklärung' at the International Boat Show in Düsseldorf in 2015.
+The German Society for Pediatric Sports Medicine (Gesellschaft für Pädiatrische Sportmedizin]) has developed a consensus statement on the subject of children's diving by the 'Children's Diving' working group, which was presented to the public as the Eisenacher Erklärun at the International Boat Show in Düsseldorf in 2015.
 The major diving organizations in Germany, including international organizations, have agreed to this declaration.
 This 'Eisenach Statement' contains the essential rules of conduct when diving (dive training) with children.

 International standards equivalence

-The International Organization for Standardization has approved six recreational diving standards that may be implemented worldwide (January 2007).
+The International Organization for Standardization has approved recreational diving standards that may be implemented worldwide.

 The listed standards developed by the (United States) RSTC are consistent with the applicable ISO Standards:

+ISO training standards

+The ISO training standards are published by the International Organisation for Standards, and are minimum standards.
+These standards also generally have an equivalent EN standard designation.
+A diver training agency can follow the standard as long as all the requirements are met, and can add as much additional course material as they see fit.
+Gas density limits are specified for rebreather training, with a preferred value of 5.2g/L and a maximum of 6.3g/L. These limits also effectively address narcotic limits.